pnnl/ExaGO/README.newell.md

 ## Environment variables

 Currently, runing OpenMPI on Newell requires some nonstandard flags to be passed to the `mpirun` script.
-The full MPI command
+The MPI run command
 ```
 mpirun -n 4
 ```